- M.A.T. & Ph.D., University of Göttingen, Germany

-The author of a book on the Satires of Horace, Professor Knorr has also published articles on the comedies of Terence, the Odes and Satires of Horace, and on the anti-heretic writings of two Greek church fathers, John of Damascus and Epiphanius of Salamis.
+The author of a book on the Satires of Horace, Professor Knorr has also published articles on the comedies of Terence, Plautus, the Odes and Satires of Horace, and on the anti-heretic writings of two Greek church fathers, John of Damascus and Epiphanius of Salamis.
 He is currently working on a book that discusses Terence as an innovator of Roman comedy.
-Other, smaller projects explore Terence's ill-fated play, Hecyra, and the Classical echoes in Philip Pullman's His Dark Materials.
+Smaller projects include papers focusing on Catiline's first and rather inauspicious encounter with Cicero and on one of Martial's Epigrams.

 At Willamette, he teaches Greek and Latin classes as well as courses in English translation on Greek and Roman epic poetry, ancient theater, Roman women, and a College Colloquium (first-year seminar) on ancient Greece and Rome in modern film.
-In addition, he serves as Chair of the Classical Studies Program and as Director of the Center for Ancient Studies and Archaeology (CASA).
+In addition, he serves as the Director of the Center for Ancient Studies and Archaeology (CASA) and is the Chair of an interdisciplinary program in Comparative Literature and the History of Ideas.
 He is also a former Program Coordinator of the Salem Society of the Archaeological Institute of America.

 Professor Knorr joined the Willamette faculty in 2001, after teaching at Georg August University in Göttingen (Germany), the University of California Berkeley, the Johns Hopkins University, and Georgetown University.